vania020/wro2025-robotek/README.md

 ---

+Welcome! 🎉
-Welcome!
-We are Team Ruwance proudly representing Perú in the 2025 World Robot Olympiad! 🤖 In this GitHub repository, you will find the documentation, code, and complete journey of our autonomous vehicle, designed to complete the Future Engineers Challenge.
+We are Team Ruwance, proudly representing Perú at the 2025 World Robot Olympiad!
+This GitHub repository contains the documentation, code, and full development journey of our autonomous vehicle, designed and built to compete in the Future Engineers Challenge.

-# Table of Contents
-### Meet the Team!
-### Vehicle Overview
-### System Setup
-### Mobility Management
-### Power & Sense Management
-### Obstacle Management
-### Assembly Instructions
-### Performance Videos

 # Table of Contents
 1. Meet the Team!